 "In half an hour, a train will strike a bus near downtown Palo Alto."
 Stanford Emergency Medicine prepares for mass trauma in a hospital-wide simulation.
 Read a moment-by-moment account of what it is like to prepare for the worst.

 The Department of Emergency Medicine has launched a new fellowship focused on physician wellness.
 Wellness in the emergency department presents significant challenges from a systems and individual perspective, and emergency physicians have one of the highest burnout rates in medicine.
 One of the first of its kind in the nation, this fellowship program is led by nationally-recognized faculty, preeminent in the field of physician wellness.

 Empowering Women in India

-Female villagers in India who might otherwise be marginalized are becoming healthcare providers, thanks to an app developed by Dr. Ayesha Khan and Stanford Emergency Medicine.
+Female villagers in India who might otherwise be marginalized are becoming healthcare providers, thanks to an app developed by Ayesha Khan, MD and Stanford Emergency Medicine.
 The story, which spans many decades and several continents, is featured in SCOPE.

 Dr. Milana Boukhman to Serve on Panel for Future of Military Medicine

 Milana Boukhman, MD has been invited to serve on the Medicine panel of the Future of Military Medicine Study sponsored by the Principal Assistant for Research & Technology (PART) of the US Army Medical Research and Materiel Command.
 The goal of the panel is to influence investment strategies in support of the military medical mission.
 This study will inform the identification of technology gaps and provide a “Course of Action” analysis for senior leadership.